zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 +// Photos [':)', ':D', ':/']
 ```

 Cool!
-The `map` function provided by `bluebird` API allows us to make async calls in parallel, and return a Promise which will be resolved when all the photos are fetched.
+The `map` function provided by `bluebird` API allows us to make async calls in parallel, and returns a Promise which will be resolved when all photos are fetched.

 **Chain async calls**
 ----------------------------

 OK.
-What if we need to make an async call to get the list of users?
+What if we need to make an async call to get the list of users first?

-First, let's create a function `delayThenResolve` for making fake async calls.
+Let's create a function `delayThenResolve` for faking async calls.
 Then we use it to implement `getUsers`.

 ```diff
 +// Returns a function that will return the given data in a resolved Promise after certain seconds